delay4now/main/gandhi-quotes-01.md

 ### Remark on the Quotes
 I have often heard comments that Gandhi would not have been successful in modern times, usually in the context of "winning" conflicts between nations.
 However, as pointed out earlier in [*Becoming as the Goal*](#becoming-as-the-goal), Gandhi’s primary goal, as I understand it, was to make humans spiritually better by encouraging actions that preserve the harmony of the universe.
 The resolution of the conflict would then, if meant to, follow as a natural consequence.
 This principle is echoed multiple times in the *Mahabharata*, for example in the quote [Yato Dharmastato Jayaḥ](https://en.wikipedia.org/wiki/Yato_Dharmastato_Jayah) — “Where there is Dharma, there is victory”.

+### Remark on the Quotes
+I have often heard comments that Gandhi would not have been successful in modern times, usually in the context of "winning" conflicts between nations.
+However, as pointed out earlier in [*Becoming as the Goal*](#becoming-as-the-goal), Gandhi’s primary goal, as I understand it, was to make humans spiritually better by encouraging actions that preserve the harmony of the universe.
+The resolution of the conflict would then, if meant to, follow as a natural consequence.
+This principle is echoed multiple times in the *Mahabharata*, for example in the quote [Yato Dharmastato Jayaḥ](https://en.wikipedia.org/wiki/Yato_Dharmastato_Jayah), “Where there is Dharma, there is victory”.

+Additionally, in Quote [13](#quote-13), Gandhi’s remark that the “only devils in the world are those running around in our own hearts” perhaps most concisely captures his central insight.
+The primary battle is in the mind.
+This idea resonates across religious and philosophical traditions, all of which recognize that the struggle of mankind is both internal and external, and that it is the internal struggle that is the greater of the two.

+Prophet Mohammad, for instance, is said to have told his followers after returning from military expeditions that the greater struggle begins within the mind ([source](https://www.cpsglobal.org/books/the-concept-of-jihad-in-islam/the-lesser-and-the-greater-jihad)).
+Similarly, Jain philosophy teaches that it is better to conquer the self than a million external enemies ([Verses 34-35 in Uttaradhyayana‑sūtra]([https://en.wikipedia.org/wiki/Uttaradhyayana](https://sacred-texts.com/jai/sbe45/sbe4511.htm))), echoing Mahavira’s dictum that a Jina, or “conqueror,” is one who has subdued the passions and impulses within.
+This principle is vividly dramatized in the *Mahabharata*.
+The war that Arjuna faces in *Kurukshetra* is both outward and inward.
+He is torn by the question of whether it is moral to fight against cousins, friends, and mentors, and even unknowingly a brother.
+The *Gita* underscores the superiority of the internal struggle, symbolized by the charioteer guiding the chariot: Knowledge (Krishna) over Action (Arjuna), mind over body, discernment over impulse.
+Similarly, in the Chinese film *Hero* ([clip](https://www.youtube.com/watch?v=7ZANYMihNZM)), the tension between duty, morality, and personal restraint mirrors the same principle.
+True conquest is of the self, not merely of one’s enemies.

+Gandhi lived this truth.
+Yet even at the end of his life, those who observed him could see only ambiguity.
+Bourke-White noted a sadness in him, and Mirabehn, reflecting on his struggle, said simply: "he thinks he has failed".
+The world, caught up in the violence and upheaval of Partition and in the countless wars and conflicts since, has still not fully recognized the clarity of the path he offered.
+And so the lesson remains, stark and poignant for us today: *Was it so difficult to see what he was saying?*